Mellieħa: British period to present day

 Mellieħa, as it is today, developed whilst Malta was under British rule.
 The village became a parish once again in 1844, and began to develop after the British encouraged people to settle in the area by giving leases to the population.
-The parish church was built in various stages in the late 19th and early 20th centuries and it is said that the locals helped in building the church.
+The Parish Church of the Nativity of the Virgin Mary was built in various stages in the late 19th and early 20th centuries and, it is said that the locals helped in building the church.
 A postal agency opened in Mellieħa in 1891.

 Just before World War II, Fort Campbell was built in Selmun, whilst Mellieħa Fort was built on top of Mellieħa Hill as a lookout post.
 The British also built a number of pillboxes around the coastline of Mellieħa, for defensive purposes in case of an Italian or German invasion.
+The Qammieh Radio Installation was built in 1938.

 Mellieħa has seen a lot of development since the end of the war.
 The Mellieħa Local Council was established by the Local Councils Act of 1993.